Employment Law Blogs

 Let Hackler Flynn Law keep you up to date on new California employment laws and regulations.
 We post frequently to keep our clients up to date so be sure to check back often or sign up for our newsletter.

-Compensable Time Before and After Work: California Supreme Court to Decide Key Cases Most California employers know by now that employees must be paid for all time worked.
+Most California employers are aware of compensable time laws and know by now that employees must be paid for all time worked.
 But there are several types of pre- and post-shift tasks that could qualify as “time worked.”
 California law holds that employers must pay for this time, but some activities fall within a legal gray area.
-Getting to the Worksite: When Is Travel to Work - By Bus or By Foot - Compensable?
-An employer who provides bus transportation from a set location to the worksite and who makes that transportation mandatory
+Getting to the Worksite: When Is Travel to Work – By Bus or By Foot – Compensable?
+An employer who provides bus transportation from a set location to the worksite and who makes that transportation mandatory must pay for the employee’s time spent